Diamond Tennis Necklaces: 2022 Buying Guide

 What is a Tennis Necklace?

-The timeless tennis necklace is a continuous strand of individually set gemstones flexibly linked together.
-As long as the stones completely encircle the neck, leaving no open gaps, tennis necklaces can be any length.
+The classic tennis necklace is a continuous strand of individually set gemstones linked together that completely encircle the neck, leaving no open gaps and is flexible.
+Tennis necklaces can be any length from choker length and beyond.

 Since the strands can bend, these necklaces lay smoothly against the neck and chest.
 They will move with you and have an attractive, organic quality.
 You might find tennis necklaces also called eternity or rivière necklaces.
 Rivière means “river” in French, and elegantly characterizes this jewelry’s fluid movement.